-JUNE 08, 2012 by SHELDON RICHMAN
+AUGUST 29, 2012 by SHELDON RICHMAN

 In 1938 the U.S. Supreme Court ruled that a federal law prohibiting the interstate shipping of filled milk violated neither the commerce clause nor the due process clause of the Constitution.
-What is best remembered about that opinion is “Footnote Four,” which has influenced American jurisprudence ever since.
+What is best remembered about that opinion is “footnote four,” which has influenced American jurisprudence ever since.

-That is, the court will simply assume members of Congress had a good reason to regulate some aspect of commerce unless it can be shown otherwise.
+In other words, when the court decides that a government regulation lies beyond an explicit constitutional prohibition—for example, one found in the Bill of Rights—the court should presume it is constitutional and not subject to the strict scrutiny that regulations lying within some explicit prohibition deserve.
+For example, the court will simply assume members of Congress had a good reason to regulate some aspect of commerce unless it can be shown otherwise.
 When it comes to economic activity, there is to be no presumption of liberty as there is in other matters.

 I realize this phrase may be meant only to emphasize the depreciated aspect of freedom, but as free-market advocates know, intentions don’t nullify effects.
 Whenever one says “economic freedom,” one implies that other kinds of freedom exist.
 That of course does not imply that some freedoms are more equal than others, but it certainly opens the possibility.
 That can’t happen if we insist that freedom is indivisible.

-One of the last refuges of someone whose pet project or theory has been exposed as economic nonsense is to say: “Economics is all very well, but there are also non-economic values to consider.”
+The case for the indivisibility of freedom is not hard to make when one remembers that there are no economic ends.
+There are only ends—namely, the values we pursue in the course of our lives.
+Thomas Sowell writes in Basic Economics, “One of the last refuges of someone whose pet project or theory has been exposed as economic nonsense is to say: ‘Economics is all very well, but there are also non-economic values to consider.’
 Presumably, these are supposed to be higher and nobler concerns that soar above the level of crass materialism.

-Of course there are non-economic values.
+“Of course there are non-economic values.
 In fact, there are only non-economic values.
 Economics is not a value in and of itself.
-It is only a way of weighing one value against another.
+It is only a way of weighing one value against another.”

-People act to achieve objectives that they believe will help them to flourish (however they may conceive that).
+People act to achieve objectives they believe will help them to flourish (however they may conceive that).
 Sometimes they pursue material values; other times they pursue nonmaterial, or spiritual, values.
 But the material values serve the same purpose as the nonmaterial ones.
 They are not pursued for economic purposes.

 Living a human life consists in the pursuit of a variety of values, some material, some not.
-Thus dividing freedom into spheres is both arbitrary and ultimately destructive.
-There is no economic freedom and non-economic freedom.
-There is only freedom.
+Thus dividing freedom into spheres is both arbitrary and ultimately pernicious.